 For all other visitors, paid parking is available at the National Gallery of Canada at 380 Sussex Drive or at the parking lot behind Notre-Dame Basilica at 385 Sussex Drive.

-Public visiting hours to the Centre will run on Saturday afternoons from 2pm – 4pm throughout the summer, beginning on Saturday June 1st.
+Public visiting hours to the Centre will run on Saturday afternoons from 2pm – 4pm throughout the summer, from June 1st until September 28th.
 No registration is necessary, but if you are a group of larger than 10, please email [email protected] in advance to let us know.

 Please note that we are unable to accommodate tours outside of these times.

-Please note that visitor hours will be unavailable on June 8th, 2019.
+Please note that visitor hours will be unavailable on September 21st and 28th, 2019.

 330 Sussex Drive, Ottawa, ON, Canada